Digital Genres and Open Science

 The document should be named after the author(s)’ surname and name.

-Authors can only submit one proposal and should indicate the strand of research that best suits their abstract.
-The standard length for presentations is 15 minutes for presentation, plus 5 minutes for discussion.
-You will be notified of the outcome of the review process by February 20th, 2022.
+Authors can only submit one proposal.
+The standard length for presentations is 20 minutes for presentation, plus 10 minutes for discussion.
+You will be notified of the outcome of the review process by March 14, 2022.

 Registration and payment